oxur/erlang-ports-example/README.md

 ## Usage

-This Rust application is intended to be used as part of the [LFE/OTP Port Examples](https://github.com/lfex/port-examples) project (which includes other language integratioins such as Common Lisp and Go).
+This Rust application is intended to be used as part of the [LFE/OTP Port Examples](https://github.com/lfex/port-examples) project (which includes other language integrations such as Common Lisp and Go).

 The parent project should: